calfoy/meiyingw.github.io/_pages/about.md

 <span class='anchor' id='work-in-progress'></span>
 # Work in progress

-- (with Haotian Zhou, Ziqian Li, & Yu Yang).
-Reinstating Pleasantness as a Causal Antecedent of Interest. *Under review in JPSP*
+- Zhou, H., **Wang, C.**, Li, Z., & Yang, Y. Reinstating Pleasantness as a Causal Antecedent of Interest. *Under review in JPSP*

 - (with Katharina Schmid).
 The role of undesirable precedents in negotiations. *Manuscript in preparation*